dubo-dubon-duponey/sh-art/README.md

 You can then use one of the example binaries to get a taste (named `dc-*`).

-Or start your own:
+Or start your own `foobar` script:

 ```
 #!/usr/bin/env bash

 . "$(brew --prefix)/lib/dc-sh-art"

+# Information about your `foobar` script
 readonly CLI_VERSION="0.0.1"
 readonly CLI_LICENSE="MIT License"
 readonly CLI_DESC="super top dupper awesome"

+# Declare flags and arguments
 dc::commander::initialize
-dc::commander::declare::flag myflag "^(foo|bar)$" "optional" "a flag that does foo or bar"
+dc::commander::declare::flag myflag "^(foo|bar)$" optional "a flag that does foo or bar"
-dc::commander::declare::arg 1 "[0-9]+" "" "somearg" first mandatory argument, that must be an integer"
+dc::commander::declare::arg 1 "[0-9]+" "" "somearg" "first mandatory argument, that must be an integer"
 dc::commander::boot

+# State that you need the `find` binary
 dc::require find

+# Test if the optional flag `myflag` was set
 if [ "$DC_ARGE_MYFLAG" ]; then
   dc::logger::info "Hey!
 You used --myflag, and the value was $DC_ARGV_MYFLAG.
 Did you try --help and --version as well?"
 fi

+# HEAD something over http
 dc::logger::debug "Now, let's query something"
 dc::http::request "https://www.google.com" HEAD

+# Output the result
 dc::logger::warning "We got something!"
 cat "$DC_HTTP_BODY"